35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Contrary to the GLA and BL's opinion there is a high need for family housing in the borough, as the Southwark Plan, drawing on the Strategic Housing Market Assessment, explains - '*The SHMA shows that the highest need in social rented and homes of up to 50% of a low market rent is two, three and four bedroom units for which there is a shortfall of 659 units'.* (P2, New family homes, Reasons 1.)

-But the GLA and BL are obviously solely concerned with market housing, where the lack of demand may be because the price of a new 3-bed Canada Water home is £1.48m ([The Founding, Canada Water](https://thefounding.co.uk/welcome-to-the-founding?gad_source=1&gad_campaignid=23463173207&gbraid=0AAAAApx85E5F26x6zql0fxu7YhsEHM3pI&gclid=EAIaIQobChMI6v69l9bvkwMVZ4BQBh0-PBBREAAYASAEEgJMr_D_BwE), accessed 15 April 2026).
+But the GLA and BL are obviously solely concerned with market housing, and here the lack of demand for family homes could be explained by its ultra-high cost - £1.48m for a new 3-bed, with 'Skyline view' ([The Founding, Canada Water](https://thefounding.co.uk/welcome-to-the-founding?gad_source=1&gad_campaignid=23463173207&gbraid=0AAAAApx85E5F26x6zql0fxu7YhsEHM3pI&gclid=EAIaIQobChMI6v69l9bvkwMVZ4BQBh0-PBBREAAYASAEEgJMr_D_BwE), accessed 15 April 2026).

 [^6] Para 6 bullet 2, 2; [](https://data.london.gov.uk/download/2z18q/d8w/Canada%20Water%20Draft%20S106%20DoV.pdf) [Southwark Plan 2022](https://www.southwark.gov.uk/sites/default/files/2024-09/Southwark%20Plan%202022%20reduced%201.pdf), Policy P2, New family homes, 1.1